chaitin/SafeLine/mcp_go/README.md

    - API implementation files should have the same name as tool files

 2. **Directory Organization**
-   - Divide directories by functional modules (e.g., app, waf, etc.)
+   - Divide directories by functional modules (e.g., app, rule, etc.)
    - Maintain consistent structure between tools and api directories
    - Keep related functionality in the same directory